kadikraman/RobotsOnMars/readme.md

 ## Things to be aware of
 - Other than checking whether the instructions file exists, there is *no* error handling or input sanitizing.
 None.
-So if out input 'potato', you will receive an exception.
+So if you input 'potato', you will receive an exception.
 - When a robot 'falls off the edge', it continues 'moving'.
-So technically a robot could fall of the edge twice.
+So technically the same robot could fall of the edge twice (and thus leave two 'scents').